Run a CAP Application on Kyma

 cap-kyma-app

-for Visual Studio Code:
+:For Visual Studio Code:

 cd ../cap-kyma-app code .